Arzaroth/CelestiaSunrise/README.md

 xmltodict==0.9.0
 ```

-Dependancies can be installed with the following command:
+Dependencies can be installed with the following command:
 ```
 > pip install -r requirements.txt
 ```